Submit application

 Sign up for our newsletter!

-We will be publishing our updated guidelines for this application year too.
-One set of guidelines is addressed to the applicants.
-In particular, this will address the proof of ecological compensation measures for the accounting years 2021 to 2024 that is required this year and will provide general information on the application process.
-Another set of guidelines provides guidance to accountants and sworn auditors.
-A third set of guidelines addresses the certification agencies.
+We have once again updated our guidelines for this application year.
+One guideline is addressed to the applicants.
+It deals in particular with the proof of ecological compensation measures for the accounting years 2021 to 2024.
+Please pay particular attention to the simplifications for the 2024 accounting year.
+You will also find general information on submitting applications in the guideline.
+Another guideline supports accountants and sworn accountants.
+A third guideline addresses the certification agencies.

 FMS application software